razpeitia/TheRazBot/README.md

 Overview
 ====

-TheRazBot is a simple twitter bot, his job is remaind you some tweet in the future.
-All you need to do is make a mention to @razpeitia_ and put some offset given in the format HH:MM (hours:minutes).
+TheRazBot is a simple twitter bot, his job is to remind you about a tweet some time in the future.
+All you need to do is make a mention to @razpeitia_ and put some offset given in the following format

+`[optional tweet text] <HH:MM>`

-Tweet example: `@razpeitia_ remember me this tweet in 00:05`
+Tweet example: `@razpeitia_ remind me about this tweet in 00:05`

 Requirements
 ====